Gaza genocide denial: Downplaying the scale or scope of victims

+In 2024, French historian Jean-Pierre Filiu wrote in Le Monde:

+"The ban on all international press access to the Gaza Strip facilitates campaigns to defame Palestinian sources, to relativize or even contest the terrible human toll of Israeli strikes.
+This includes a mythical 'Pallywood'... being accused of staging the funerals of bombing victims in Gaza and even of providing plastic infants to extras paid to mourn children they never even had.
+The parallel is striking with the lies spread by the Kremlin when Russia struck a maternity hospital in March 2022 in the besieged Ukrainian port of Mariupol."

+Northwestern University media scholar Marc Owen Jones, writing in Third World Quarterly, states that Pallywood, which he defines as "a derogatory term suggesting that Palestinians stage scenes of suffering for propaganda purposes", has been "a recurring theme in disinformation campaigns against Gaza", and that "As Israel's killing of thousands of Palestinian children and babies became harder to hide, high-profile Israeli accounts and media outlets claimed that Palestinians were fabricating casualty numbers and staging the killing of babies."

+While the proliferation of digital documentation makes atrocities harder to deny, Ron Dudai writes that all evidence is summarily dismissed as fake news.

 Accusations of antisemitism

-One recurring denialist strategy is the framing of criticism of Israeli state actions as antisemitic, in what is sometimes described as the "weaponization of antisemitism."
+One recurring denialist strategy is the framing of criticism of Israeli state actions as antisemitic, in what is sometimes described as the "weaponization of antisemitism".
 While antisemitism historically referred to prejudice or discrimination against Jews, the concept has been expanded to encompass criticism of Israel and Zionism.
-According to scholars Putra, Shadiqi, and Figueiredo, this expansion allows Israeli officials and supporters to 'control the interpretation of who is labeled antisemitic,' The claim that antisemitism motivates genocide allegations is further complicated by the fact that various Jewish organizations, scholars, activists, and even Holocaust survivors have themselves described Israeli conduct as genocidal.
-As one example, critics such as Norman Finkelstein and Noam Chomsky have been described as “antisemitic or self-hating Jews” due to their persistent opposition to Israeli actions.
+According to psychologists Putra, Shadiqi, and Figueiredo, this expansion allows Israeli officials and supporters to "control the interpretation of who is labeled antisemitic".
+The claim that antisemitism motivates genocide allegations is further complicated by the fact that various Jewish organizations, scholars, activists, and even Holocaust survivors have themselves described Israeli conduct as genocidal.
+As one example, critics such as Norman Finkelstein and Noam Chomsky have been described as "antisemitic or self-hating Jews" due to their persistent opposition to Israeli actions.

 Martin Shaw writes that Israel's supporters used the ideology of anti-antisemitism as institutionalized in the United States, in Germany, and in other Western countries to block recognition of the genocide.

-According to McDoom, accusations of antisemitism are logically flawed because 'it is not the Jewish people who stand accused; it is only the state of Israel.'
-The academic Fassin states that "the confusion between the criticism of Israeli policies and antisemitism...allows for the discrediting of any opposition to the current repression in Gaza."
-McDoom argues that accusations of anti-semitism 'instrumentalizes a serious form of hatred,' weakening its meaning and impeding efforts to combat genuine antisemitism.
+According to McDoom, accusations of antisemitism are logically flawed because "it is not the Jewish people who stand accused; it is only the state of Israel".
+The academic Fassin states that "the confusion between the criticism of Israeli policies and antisemitism...allows for the discrediting of any opposition to the current repression in Gaza".
+McDoom argues that accusations of anti-semitism "instrumentalizes a serious form of hatred", weakening its meaning and impeding efforts to combat genuine antisemitism.